If Hillary Clinton wants to win, she needs to confront the rise of fear-driven politics.

 Note that all of these European trendsetters (with the possible exception of Johnson) share a striking fondness for a certain orange-hued American politician.
 Farage has made a new career as a guest star at Trump rallies.
 Le Pen has endorsed Trump, while Orban has lavished praise on him.
 The Alternative for Germany has, among other things, proposed a ban on the building of mosques — shades of the Donald’s harsh anti-Muslim stance.

 Turkey’s Recep Tayyip Erdogan, once praised as a model Muslim democrat, is now presiding over the systematic demolition of his country’s democratic institutions, assisted by his Trump-like penchant for the politics of fear.
 Trump’s bizarre bromance with Vladimir Putin is, of course, common knowledge.
-Less widely noted is his latest man-crush on Egypt’s President Abdel Fattah al-Sisi, whom he recently called a “fantastic guy.”
+Less widely noted is his latest man-crush on Egypt’s President Abdel Fattah el-Sisi, whom he recently called a “fantastic guy.”
 Sisi, it should be noted, is the leader who rose to power in part by gunning down hundreds of his own citizens in a Tiananmen Square-style massacre in 2013.

-Certainly some of reasons for the current populist revolt have to do with economics — the sense that an age of turbocharged technological change and free trade agreements has left too many behind.
+Certainly some of the reasons for the current populist revolt have to do with economics — the sense that an age of turbocharged technological change and free trade agreements has left too many behind.
 But purely economic explanations only go so far.
 What we’re seeing now around the world can’t always be reduced to rational thinking about economic self-interest.

 Take that pesky fact that the illiberal surge has coincided in some countries with positive economic trends.
 In the U.K., one of the strongest pro-Brexit votes came from Cornwall, the county that has received huge amounts of EU subsidies.
 For voters there, worries about immigration and the loss of sovereignty to Brussels outweighed the potential damage to their pocketbooks.
 Poland has posted some of its region’s highest growth rates in the past two decades — but that didn’t dissuade voters from choosing a populist right-wing government with a disturbingly authoritarian streak last year.
 Clearly, growth wasn’t enough.
 The same goes for the Philippines, where a long-running economic boom has fueled a rise in crime, corruption, and government dysfunction, thus creating the perfect opening for Duterte.